 Are there any favorite home workouts that you enjoy?
 Perhaps you found some new possibilities in this post.
 Let me know in the comments.

-I looked into shorts that could work well for leg day.
+I found some shorts that could work well for leg day.
 The shorts tend to fall in the mid-thigh area.

 Stay Shredded Quads for the Gods Lifting Shorts